shahabi8/Training/system_design/system.md

 Consistent hashing
 Consistent hashing is an effective way to manage the load over the set of nodes.
-In consistent hashing, we consider that we have a conceptual ring of hashes from 00 to n−1, where nn is the number of available hash values.
+In consistent hashing, we consider that we have a conceptual ring of hashes from 0 to n−1, where n is the number of available hash values.
 We use each node’s ID, calculate its hash, and map it to the ring.
 We apply the same process to requests.
 Each request is completed by the next node that it finds by moving in the clockwise direction in the ring.

 Use virtual nodes
 We’ll use virtual nodes to ensure a more evenly distributed load across the nodes.
 Instead of applying a single hash function, we’ll apply multiple hash functions onto the same key.

+Co-Locating Related Data:
+composite hash key is a common and effective strategy for co-locating related data in distributed systems.
+By combining multiple attributes into a single composite key, you can influence how data is distributed across nodes, which helps in keeping related data together on the same or nearby nodes.
+Hierarchical Data: Identify the levels of hierarchy in your data.
+For example, in a geographically distributed system, you might have:

+    Level 1: region_id
+    Level 2: zone_id
+    Level 3: server_id

+Other Examples: In a retail application, you might have:

+    Level 1: category_id (e.g., Electronics, Clothing)
+    Level 2: subcategory_id (e.g., Mobile Phones, Laptops)
+    Level 3: product_id

+combined_hash = hash(region_id) + hash(zone_id) + hash(server_id)
+Data Placement: The combined_hash value determines the node where the data will be stored.
+Because hash_region contributes significantly to the final hash, data within the same region is more likely to be co-located.
+Similarly, hash_zone further refines the placement within that region.

+another example is blob storage
+The partition key here is the combination of the account ID, container ID, and blob ID.
+This helps in co-locating the blobs for a single user on the same partition server, which enhances performance.

+# some SQL on how to design DB tables
+CREATE TABLE Blobs (
+    AccountID INT,
+    ContainerID VARCHAR(255),
+    BlobID VARCHAR(255),
+    BlobData BLOB,
+    PRIMARY KEY (AccountID, ContainerID, BlobID)  -- Primary key index );

+-- Create a secondary index with a different column order CREATE INDEX idx_container_account_blob
+ON Blobs (ContainerID, AccountID, BlobID);

+SELECT BlobID, BlobData
+FROM Blobs
+WHERE AccountID = 123 AND ContainerID = 'container1';

+SELECT DISTINCT ContainerID
+FROM Blobs
+WHERE AccountID = 123;

 Data versioning
 To handle inconsistency, we need to maintain causality between the events